- Texas is Growing, and so is the Texas Real Estate Market

 Why Most Realtors Don’t Negotiate Commissions

-A real estate agent is incentivized to keep their fees relatively high so that they can negotiate a higher price for the seller.
+A real estate agent is incentivized to keep their fees relatively high to earn more when they negotiate a higher selling price.
 A lot goes into that claim.
 For one, a listing agent is driven by their own self-interest to make money if their percentage of the cut is higher.

-But more importantly, real estate agents and brokers are a service that you get what you pay for.
-If they have a reputation as being effective at selling homes they have no reason to take a lower offer than what their services are worth.
-But paying more (or at least the going rate) for an effective listing agent brings a lot of services to help sell a home that may not come with a cheaper broker.
+But more importantly, real estate agents and real estate brokers are a service that you get what you pay for.
+If they have a reputation as being effective at selling homes, they have no reason to take a lower offer than what their services are worth.
+But paying more (or at least the going rate) for an effective listing agent brings a lot of services to help sell a home that may not come with a cheaper real estate broker.

 For instance, paying for a respectable agent often brings better marketing and photography of your home.
 Real estate commission also pays for pricing analysis and experience that helps with closing the deal.

-While there are exceptions to this need for a lot of help from an agent.
-Such as if you’ve already found a buyer or are selling to a friend or family member and just need an agent to put the finishing touches.
+While there are exceptions to this, most people need a lot of help from an agent.
+Even if you’ve already found a buyer or are selling to a friend or family member and just need an agent to put the finishing touches on the real estate transaction, a realtor is essential to complete the paperwork properly.
 There are a lot of potential downsides with going for a listing agent who takes a lower commission.

 If you’re going to negotiate for a lower real estate fee in Texas, you need to be aware of the risks.
 Trying for a lower commission rate for a realtor in Texas will limit the pool of candidates who want to sell your house.

-Without an effective listing agent, you might have less marketing and lower-quality images of your house.
-You could also end up with a bad negotiator, and ultimately end up with fewer and lower offers for your home.
+Without an effective seller’s agent, you might have less marketing and lower-quality images of your house.
+You could also end up with a bad negotiator and ultimately end up with fewer and lower offers for your home.